Digital-Dermatology/data-cleaning-hands-on/README.md

 There are several possibilities to install the needed libraries for this tutorial, depending on your preferences:
 - if you use Docker you can start a jupyter notebook server with make by running `make start_jupyter`
 - if you use venv's or want to install it locally you can pip install `requirements.txt` and your jupyter notebook
-- if you do not want to install anything locally you can run everything on Google Colab by clicking the button below
+- if you do not want to install anything locally you can run everything on Google Colab by clicking the button below, remember to change the runtime to GPU.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Digital-Dermatology/data-cleaning-hands-on/)

+**NOTE:**
+We recommend using Google Colab to run the tutorial.
+We also provide setup for a virtual environment and Docker.
+However, we cannot guarantee that the setup will work on your machine.
+These options may be the best if you do not want to upload your datasets, but depending on your hardware and internet connection, you may have to deal with longer install times, disk space requirements, or slower computations.

 ## Hands On